 By now, our protagonists are at a crucial juncture in their lives, but they don’t embrace gang culture the way other films have depicted, it’s just there, as permanent and innocuous a fixture as the L.A sun.
 Instead, Tre, Doughboy, Ricky and Chris, despite the threat of death, be that from a gang member with too much time on their hands or a corrupt official with an itchy trigger finger, are enchanted by the allure of romance, summer days imbued with a cultural nostalgia, a familial tenderness of barbecues and kinship.
 Despite what society imposes on them, they’re still just kids.

-The fact that we understand these characters and their situations on a personal level is what sets the movie apart, as is the fact that Singleton refuses to make the threat of violence and corruption, simmering on the plains of some occasionally glimpsed yet inevitable horizon, the movie’s focus.
-It’s the little details — the racist black cop, the intimate moment with the rival gang prior to Doughboy’s defining act of vengeance — that subvert expectation and make the movie’s tragic events so uniquely affecting.
+The fact that we understand these characters and their situations on a personal level is what set Boyz n the Hood apart back in 1991, as is the fact that Singleton refuses to paint the threat of violence and corruption, simmering on the plains of some occasionally glimpsed yet inevitable horizon, in black and white terms.
+It is the little details — the racist black cop and his perverse sense of self-loathing, the intimate moment with the film’s murderous rival gang prior to Doughboy’s defining act of vengeance — that subvert expectation and make the movie’s tragic events so uniquely affecting.
 The dead-on observations of Singleton’s screenplay forge one of the most genuine depictions of life on the fringes of society, showing us that, even if you follow the right path, work hard and do your best to steer clear of the violence, the threat of tragedy is but a wrong turn away.

 Yo, cuz, I know why you got outta the car last night… shouldn’t have been there in the first place.
 You don’t want that shit to come back to haunt you.
 I ain’t been up this early in a long time.
 I turned on the TV this morning, they had this shit on about… about living in a violent world.
 Showed all these foreign places… I started thinking, man, either they don’t know, don’t show, or don’t care about what’s going on in the hood.
 Man, all this foreign shit, and they didn’t have shit on my brother, man.Doughboy